-- (ix) Sexual Impropriety: Sometimes these sorts of allegations involve conduct that, if it occurred as alleged, was deliberate.
-As listed for criminal charges above, this type of discipline proceeding may not be appropriate for assistance at the start but may only prove to be appropriate once the result of the proceeding is known when the case has concluded by a finding of no professional misconduct or a withdrawal of the allegations either by the licensing body.
-Requests for assistance in these circumstances should be made promptly after the conclusion of the proceedings in question; requests for reimbursement made more than one year after the conclusion of the proceedings may not be successful. - (x) Fraudulent Billing: These allegations may raise the same sorts of problems that cases involving criminal charges or allegations of sexual impropriety can raise.
+- (I) Business matters are not appropriate for assistance.
+For example, where the underlying matter that leads to the request for assistance involve business matters or disputes between dental partners or associates, assistance may well not be extended.
+In the same vein, tax matters are not appropriate for assistance including those related to practice billings or expenses. - (m)Discipline Committee Costs; Even where CDPA is providing financial assistance to a member in proceedings before a Discipline Committee, where that Committee or any other licensing body, tribunal, or court in respect of which assistance is being provided, makes a costs award against a member in favour of any other party to that proceeding, the costs award is neither eligible nor appropriate for financial assistance to the member and is the member's sole responsibility. - (n) Sexual Impropriety: Sometimes these sorts of allegations involve conduct that, if it occurred as alleged, was deliberate.
+As listed for criminal charges above, this type of discipline proceeding may not be appropriate for assistance at the start but may only prove to be appropriate after-the-fact, by a finding of no professional misconduct or a withdrawal of the allegations by the licensing body.
+See additional related commentary under the heading 'Fraudulent Billing' below. - (o) Fraudulent Billing: These allegations may raise the same sorts of problems that sexual impropriety and criminal charges can raise.
 CDPA is not unmindful that sometimes allegations of fraud turn out not to involve fraud but a legitimate Fee Guide interpretation dispute between insurer and member.
 Here too, depending on the ultimate findings made, consideration of reimbursement in whole or in part for legal expenses incurred and paid for by the member may be undertaken once the result and findings in the proceeding are known when the case has concluded.
 Here too, CDPA must be given notice at the outset by the member that such a proceeding is underway or threatened and that depending on the result, a request for assistance may be made later by the member.
-Requests for assistance in these circumstances should be made promptly after the conclusion of the proceedings in question; requests for reimbursement made more than one year after the conclusion of the proceedings may not be successful. - (xi) Repeat Complaints: CDPA has to address situations in which a member attempts to access CDPA assistance repeatedly as a result of a repeated pattern of conduct or repeatedly engages in behaviours or actions that lead to multiple issues related to their practice.
-In such cases, CDPA assistance may not be granted or may be discontinued as it would be inappropriate to devote resources contributed by members for such purposes.
+Requests for assistance in these circumstances, like sexual impropriety cases or criminal charges, should be made promptly after the conclusion of the proceedings in questions.
+Requests for reimbursement made more than one year after the conclusion of the proceedings may not be successful.

 A CDPA member must remain a CDPA member to maintain continuing assistance for an uncompleted matter.
-Individuals whose CDPA memberships have lapsed may not be able to access assistance or continuing assistance.